joaoFTH7/choose-context/README.md

 2-arn:aws:eks:us-east-1:
 3-arn:aws:eks:us-east-1:
 4-arn:aws:eks:us-east-1:
-Choose one context to load according to the number.:

 Choose one context to load according to the number.: 1 Switched to context "arn:aws:eks:us-east-1:".
 Context loaded: arn:aws:eks:us-east-1: